 Although the pension changes bring an element of flexibility and freedom for recently retired people looking to invest, it does raise several issues.
 In fact, the BBC released a list of 10 hidden consequences deriving from the pension reform.

 - Access to a significant amount of savings might make people vulnerable to to both their own overspending, fraudulent schemes and what the BBC calls, becoming the ‘bank of Grandad and Grandma’.

 - The reputation of pension schemes has been severely damaged in recent years due to coverage of numerous scandals.
 Not only that, many people are put off by the fact you can’t access your pensions until you’re at least 55.

 - Anybody that decides to take all of their money in one go will face tax implications.
-The money is categorised as income and is therefore subject to income tax of up to 40%.
+The money is categorised as income and is therefore subject to income tax of up to 40% per a tax tool.

 So which is best?

 Both types of asset have pros and cons and neither guarantees growth in value.
 Take some time to look at your personal situation, family and commitments as what you do with your money pot will not only affect the rest of your lives, but your families too.